Last updated on October 2nd, 2023 at 04:23 pm

 Acceleration of an object = force applied on the object/ mass of the object.

 a stone falls back on the ground

-When a stone is dropped from a height it exerts a force on the earth which is equal and opposite to the gravitational pull the earth exerts on the stone.
-Here any one of these force pair can be taken as action and the other one becomes its reaction.
+When a stone is dropped from a height it exerts a force on the earth that is equal and opposite to the gravitational pull the earth exerts on the stone.
+Here any one of these force pairs can be taken as action and the other one becomes its reaction.

-Still the stone falls on the earth before the earth moves upwards to grab the stone.
-This is because the stone has much higher acceleration than the earth in this scenario.
+Still, the stone falls on the earth before the earth moves upwards to grab the stone.
+This is because the stone has a much higher acceleration than the earth in this scenario.

 Details of this are available here: a stone falls towards the earth but the earth doesn’t.